On June 28, 2018 the Vancouver Giants named Michael Dyck Head Coach.

 Dyck is no stranger to the Vancouver Giants or the WHL.
 He spent three seasons with the G-Men as an assistant coach (2002-2005) and then spent three seasons with the Giants as a scout (2009), and their Director of Player Development (2010-2012).
 Dyck has 14 seasons worth of coaching experience in the WHL including a four-year stint (2006-2009) as Head Coach of the Lethbridge Hurricanes.
 During his tenure with the Hurricanes, Dyck led his team to a berth in the 2008 league finals and accumulated a record of 132-120-16.
 Dyck’s WHL coaching resume also includes a season with Medicine Hat as an assistant coach, five seasons with the Hurricanes as an assistant coach and most recently in 2013-14 he joined the Kootenay Ice for one month when Head Coach Ryan McGill was coaching with Canada at the World Juniors.

-Internationally Dyck has served as Team Canada Pacific’s Head Coach twice (2009-10 and 2011-12) at the World Under-17 Hockey Challenge.
+In June of 2021, Michael Dyck served as an assistant coach with Canada during their Gold Medal run at the IIHF World Hockey Championships.
+Earlier in 2021, Dyck was an assistant coach with Canada at the World Juniors and he earned a Silver Medal.
+He also earned a silver medal as the head coach of Canada’s team at the 2018 Hlinka Gretzky Championship.
+Additionally, he served as Team Canada Pacific’s Head Coach twice (2009-10 and 2011-12) at the World Under-17 Hockey Challenge.
 He also served as Alberta’s Head Coach at the 2015 Canada Winter Games and an Assistant Coach for Canada at the Youth Olympic Games in 2016.
 Dyck’s playing career in the WHL spanned five seasons (1985-1989).
 He played with the Calgary Wranglers, Brandon Wheat Kings and Regina Pats

-Since 2010, Dyck coached in various capacities in Lethbridge and has achieved remarkable success.
-Last season he guided the Lethbridge Hurricanes Midget AAA program to a league championship and a berth in the 2018 Telus Cup.
+Since 2010, Dyck coached in various capacities in Lethbridge and achieved remarkable success.
+During the 2017-18 season he guided the Lethbridge Hurricanes Midget AAA program to a league championship and a berth in the 2018 Telus Cup.
 A season earlier he helped the Lethbridge Hurricanes Minor Midget program to a league championship.
 In 2015-16 Dyck coached Bowen Byram and his Lethbridge Golden Hawks Bantam AAA team to a league championship.

-Dyck is joined in Vancouver by his wife Charlene.
+Dyck is joined in Vancouver by his wife Char.
 Together they have three children: A daughter Bailey, and two sons Carson and Brennan.